Spin network coherent states for planar gravitational waves. I: The planar Hilbert space

 The Y's are known to be proportional to matrix elements of rotations,

 Therefore \eq{Ytransf} is also correct if D's are substituted for Y's.
-I prefer D's to Y's in what follows, because use of D's (will require awkward factors of $\sqrt{4\pi/(2L+1)}$ in initial formulas, but) ultimately will result in fewer factors $\sqrt{4\pi/(2L+1)}$.
-The basic vector $ V(h)_M$ is also simply related to a D:
+I prefer D's to Y's in what follows, because use of D's (will require awkward factors of $\sqrt{4\pi/(2 \,L+1)}$ in initial formulas, but) ultimately will result in fewer factors $\sqrt{4\pi/(2 \,L+1)}$.